gvwilson/sdxpy/en/src/backup/index.md

 ---
 title: "Versioned File Backups"
 syllabus:
-- FIXME
+-   Version control tools use hashing to uniquely identify each saved file.
+-   Cryptographic hash functions create identifiers that are randomly distributed and depend on every bit in their input.
+-   Hash functions often have streaming interfaces that can process files incrementally.
+-   Each snapshot of a set of files is recorded in a manifest.
+-   Using a mock filesystem to test version control is safer and faster than using the real thing.
 ---

+We've written almost a thousand lines of Python so far.
+We could recreate it if we had to, but we'd rather not find ourselves in that situation.
+We'd also like to be able to see what we've changed, and to collaborate with other people.
-A [%i "version control system" %][%g version_control_system "version control system" %][%/i%] like [%i "Git" "version control system!Git" %][Git][git][%/i%] keeps track of changes to files so that we can see what we've changed and recover old versions.
+A [%i "version control system" %][%g version_control_system "version control system" %][%/i%] like [%i "Git" "version control system!Git" %][Git][git][%/i%] solves all of these problems at once.
+It keeps track of changes to files so that we can see what we've changed, recover old versions, and merge our changes with those made by other people.

-Its core is a way to archive files that:
+The core of a modern version control tool is a way to archive files that:

 1.  records which versions of which files existed at the same time (so that we can go back to a consistent previous state), and

 1.  stores any particular version of a file only once, so that we don't waste disk space.

 This chapter builds a tool that does both tasks.
-It won't let us create and merge branches;
-if you would like to know how that works, please see [%i "Cook, Mary Rose" %][Mary Rose Cook's][cook_mary_rose][%/i%] [Gitlet][gitlet] or [%i "Polge, Thibault" %]Thibault Polge[%/i%]'s [Write yourself a Git][write_yourself_a_git].
+It won't create and merge branches, but that's a relatively straightforward extension: if you would like to see how it works, please see [%i "Cook, Mary Rose" %][Mary Rose Cook's][cook_mary_rose][%/i%] [Gitlet][gitlet] or [%i "Polge, Thibault" %]Thibault Polge[%/i%]'s [Write yourself a Git][write_yourself_a_git].

 ## Identifying Unique Files {: #backup-unique}

-To avoid storing redundant copies of files, we need a way to tell when two files contain the same data.
+To avoid storing redundant copies of files, we need a way to know when two files contain the same data.
 We can't rely on names because files can be renamed or moved over time;
 we could compare the files byte by byte, but a quicker way is to use a [%i "hash function" %][%g hash_function "hash function" %][%/i%]